numbbo/coco/docs/bbob-largescale/functions/source/index.rst

 Generating the permutation :math:`P`
 ------------------------------------
 For generating the permutation :math:`P`, we use the technique called *truncated uniform swaps*.
-Here, the second swap variable is chosen uniformly at random among the variables that are within a fixed range :math:`r_s` of the first swap variable.
+Here, the second swap variable is chosen uniformly among the variables that are within a fixed range :math:`r_s` of the first swap variable.
 Let :math:`i` be the index of the first variable to be swapped and :math:`j` be that of the second swap variable, then